Master Data-driven Design

 Combination of various disciplines

-The programme distinguishes itself from the existing master programmes by combining media design and business optimisation with a strong data-driven design approach.
+The programme distinguishes itself from the existing master programmes by combining data, design and business.

 Strong connection with relevant businesses